benmvp/slides/md/2016-es6-developer-week.md

 Create classes via class factories

 NOTES:
-- Instead we create classes using class factories provided by our favorite library
+- Instead we create classes using class factory methods provided by our favorite library
 - Here's an example in Backbone
 - We create a class by calling the `extend` static method on `Backbone.Model`
-- We pass an object literal that has all the methods or properties to define
+- We pass a giant object literal that has all the methods or properties to define
 - Typically these methods will do more work than just create the class
+  - They'll do some processing of the data prior to creating the class
-- In the case of `Backbone.Model.extend()` it creates a bucket of attributes you can set on the model
+- In the case of `Backbone.Model.extend()` it sets up a bucket of attributes you can set on the model

 /////